nealriley/100DaysOfReact/README.md

 [Algorithms in JS](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting)

+#### Project Ideas

+ * Using a basic javascript object, progromatticaly create or update elements on a page

+ * Create a countdown timer in HTML/JS

 ### Part 4 - Web Design Frameworks

 [Bootstrap](https://learn.freecodecamp.org/front-end-libraries/bootstrap)

+#### Project Ideas

+* Explore basic properties of JQuery and other frameworks, explore some basic functionality of modifying elements in HTML / addd/remove CSS proeprties

 ### Part 5 - React / Redux

 [Getting started with React](https://learn.freecodecamp.org/front-end-libraries/react)

 [Getting started with Redux](https://learn.freecodecamp.org/front-end-libraries/redux)

 [30 days of React](https://github.com/fullstackreact/30-days-of-react)

+#### Project Ideas

+* Take the bootstrap-based framework and implement it in React

+* Create a site that pulls in external data from a websrervice and renders it on a page

+* Create a product landing page?

 ### Stretch Goals
 [Webpack](https://hackernoon.com/a-tale-of-webpack-4-and-how-to-finally-configure-it-in-the-right-way-4e94c8e7e5c1)